 Over here at Outwitly, we’ve been talking about empathy maps for a long time!
-They’re an amazing tool that designers, UX researchers, and stakeholders can use to develop an empathetic understanding of the people they are designing products and services for.
-Because we can’t read minds (if only!), empathy maps help to portray what is really going on in the head and in the heart of those we are designing for.
-They’re incredibly useful tools to help designers, team members, and stakeholders empathize with people like users and customers.
+They’re amazing tools that designers, UX researchers, and stakeholders can use to develop an empathetic understanding of the people they are designing products and services for.
+Because we can’t read minds (if only!), empathy maps help to portray what is really going on in the heads and in the hearts of those we are designing for.
+They’re incredibly useful tools for helping designers, team members, and stakeholders empathize with people like users and customers.

-Today’s post will break empathy maps down into a ton of detail so you and your team know exactly how to conduct a virtual empathy mapping workshop!
-We dive into…
+Today’s post will break empathy maps down into a ton of detail, so you and your team know exactly how to conduct a virtual empathy mapping workshop!
+We’ll dive into:

 - 5 Tips for Planning a Virtual Empathy Map Workshop